 For the traded sector, since S^A is constant, there will be no wealth effect of exchange rate changes on the export revenue.
 So the export revenue is mainly determined by the traded output and decreases.
-However, in this case, the exporters gain from the RMB depreciation since imported intermediated are priced in RMB.
+However, in this case, the exporters gain from the RMB depreciation since imported intermediate goods are priced in RMB.
 So there is an wealth effect from import cost reduction.
-It is clear from Figure 3 that that this effect is smaller than the wealth effect (from S^A increases) under the RMB peg, but it still increases domestic consumption.
+It is clear from Figure 3 that this effect is smaller than the wealth effect (from S^A increases) under the RMB peg, but it still increases domestic consumption.
 Finally, in this case, since nominal wage only increases slightly, the substitution effect between labor and imported intermediate goods is also smaller compared to the RMB peg case.

 From Figure 3, we can find that the responses of consumption and employment under the dollar peg are smaller than those under the RMB peg.
 This may explain why the dollar peg welfare-dominates the RMB peg.
 Intuitively, what drives the difference in welfare results under different exchange rate regimes?
-For a small open economy, exchange rate volatility between input currency and output currency can be divided into changes of exchange rate against input currency and those against output currency according to the exchange rate arrangement.
-For traded firms, the fluctuation of output currency cause the instability of export revenue while the fluctuation of input currency will lead to the instability of firms' import cost.
+For a small open economy, exchange rate volatility between the input currency and the output currency can be divided into changes of exchange rates against the input currency and those against the output currency according to the exchange rate arrangement.
+For traded firms, the fluctuation of the output currency causes the instability of export revenue while the fluctuation of the input currency will lead to the instability of firms' import cost.
 This implies that there is a clear trade-off between revenue instability and cost instability.
-Since the economy is characterized by re-export activities, different impacts of S^{BA} shock on traded sector under the dollar peg and the RMB peg imply different instability of real variables, such as consumption, employment, and the welfare level.
+Since the economy is characterized by reexport activities, different impacts of S^{BA} shock on the traded sector under the dollar peg and the RMB peg imply different instability of real variables, such as consumption, employment, and the welfare level.